-I've been to Dunscaith on 3 occasions, and each time I return to Skye I try to visit again; it is such a dramatic and picturesque location.
+I've been to Dunscaith on three occasions, and each time I return to Skye I try to visit again; it is such a dramatic and picturesque location.

 About Dunscaith Castle

-Address: Sleat Peninsula, Tokavaig, Skye, Western Isles, Scotland
+Address: Sleat Peninsula, Tokavaig, Isle of Skye, Western Isles, Scotland

 Attraction Type: Castle

 Location: On a track north of Tokavaig, on the northern side of the Sleat Peninsula.
 Open access.
 Nearest postcode is IV44 8QL.

 Opening Details: Open access site, usually accessible at any reasonable time

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with: